Free consultations and case assessments are available by appointment. Off-hours and weekend appointments are available.

 In such cases, the assistance of a skilled Manhattan father’s rights attorney becomes crucial.

-A knowledgeable attorney from The Law Office of Richard Roman Shum can provide essential assistance by:
+A knowledgeable attorney from the Law Office of Richard Roman Shum, Esq can provide essential assistance by:

 • Advocating for Fair Custody and Visitation Rights: Ensuring that the father’s role in his children’s lives is accurately represented and advocated for in custody discussions.